-With Amazon Prime Day and Black Friday coming soon, the best gaming PCs are bound to get some massive price cuts, as they always do every year.
+With Black Friday coming soon, the best gaming PCs are bound to get some massive price cuts, as they always do every year.
 This means that you can upgrade from your old gaming PC to a new one touting newer internals for even less, saving you more money to use for something else on your shopping list.

 Whether you’re buying one for you or planning on gifting one during the holiday season, it would be wise to wait until these major deal events of the year.
-With Amazon Prime Day likely to arrive sometime in mid-October and Black Friday rolling around the end of November, you won’t have to wait for long.
+With Black Friday rolling around the end of November, you won’t have to wait for long.

 With AMD’s solid campaign to win the CPU and GPU markets, it’s no surprise that many of the best PCs are switching over Team Red’s cause.
 Our favorite Alienware Aurora gaming desktop PC line is among them, fitting its R10 models with AMD’s powerful yet affordable Ryzen CPUs.
 Not only do these deliver brute strength when it comes to gaming, but they also tout affordability, giving budget gamers to partake in what those with souped up rigs experience everyday without burning a hole in their pockets.
 This is the best gaming PC, bar none – especially with the next generation rocking with configurations touting the RTX 3090 for 8K resolution gaming.